wabenet/dodo/README.md

   overwritten by any command line arguments.
 * `interactive`: try to start an interactive session by setting the docker entrypoint to the interpreter only, skipping the script and command

-### stages

-Stages are places to put backdrops, in other words an environment running a docker daemon.
-Stages are still experimental, so the configuration is not defined too well yet.
-The top-level configuration object is `stages`, which is a map of stage names to objects with the following options:

-* `type`: the type of stage, usually the name of a plugin to invoke to manage it
-* `box`: configuration that defines a Vagrant that should be used for the stage, provided the stage plugin supports Vagrant.
-The following options are allowed:
-  * `user`: the Vagrant cloud user that provides the box
-  * `name`: name of the Vagrant box
-  * `version`: version of the Vagrant box
-  * `access_token`: Vagrant cloud access token to access private boxes
-* `options`: additional options, that are passed directly to the plugin

 ### includes